TruGreen

-TruGreen, originally known as ChemLawn and briefly later as TruGreen ChemLawn, is the largest lawn treatment company in the United States.
-The company was founded in 1969 and provides lawn care and tree and shrub care treatments on a subscription basis.
-The treatments and services include weed killing, moss suppression, pesticides, aeration, overseeding, and fertilizing.
-The company does not offer lawn mowing service.
+TruGreen, originally known as ChemLawn and later as TruGreen ChemLawn, is the largest lawn care company in the United States.
+The company was founded in 1969 and provides lawn care and tree and shrub care treatments on a subscription basis (except in New York where it is by contract basis regarding pest control regulations).
+The treatments and services include weed killing, moss suppression, pesticides, insect control, disease management, aeration, overseeding, and fertilizing.
+The company neither offers lawn mowing service or landscaping as a sellable service.
+Tree and shrub services as well as several insect control programs are offered by TruGreen.

 The TruGreen brand is also used for lawn services in Canada through a Mississauga, Ontario–based company named Greenlawn Ltd. that does business as TruGreen.
+The TruGreen brand, under Servicemaster, also is used in the United Kingdom.

-The company history includes several changes of ownership and the absorption of other lawn servicing operations including ChemGreen (originally founded in 1974) and Scotts LawnService (originally founded as Emerald Green Lawn Service before its purchase in 1997 by the Scotts Miracle-Gro Company).
+The company's history includes several changes of ownership and the absorption of other lawn servicing operations including ChemGreen (originally founded in 1974) and Scotts LawnService (originally founded as Emerald Green Lawn Service before its purchase in 1997 by the Scotts Miracle-Gro Company).

 History

-ChemLawn was founded in 1969 by Paul and Dick Duke in Troy, Ohio, and it became a large service provider in the 1970s.
+Father and son Paul and Richard Duke has ran a gardening center called the Duke Garden Centers. bt They alongside former garden center employee Thomas Grapner founded ChemLawn in 1969 in Troy, Ohio, and it became a large service provider in the 1970s.
 The Dukes had previously been sod farmers and had owned a gardening center.

-The Dukes sold ChemLawn to Ecolab in 1987 for US$376 million, but Ecolab found it was unable to make the operation profitable, and it sold the business to ServiceMaster in 1992 for US$103 million.
-As part of ServiceMaster, the operational headquarters were moved to Memphis, Tennessee, where ServiceMaster was headquartered at the time and where TruGreen remains headquartered today.

-A separate company called ChemGreen, considered to be the precursor to TruGreen, had been founded in 1974 in Michigan.
-ServiceMaster also bought ChemGreen, and rebranded the combination as "TruGreen ChemLawn" and then just as "TruGreen", trying to distance the brand from negative perceptions about the intensive use of chemicals and convey a greater sense of environmental responsibility.
+A separate company called ChemGreen, considered to be the precursor to TruGreen, had been founded in 1973 in Michigan.
+ServiceMaster also bought ChemGreen in 1992, and rebranded the combination as "TruGreen ChemLawn" and then just as "TruGreen" in 2007, trying to distance the brand from negative perceptions about the intensive use of chemicals and convey a greater sense of environmental responsibility.

-TruGreen was then spun off as a separate company from ServiceMaster in January 2014.
-The private equity firm Clayton, Dubilier & Rice had majority ownership along with company management.